St. Charles Memorial GardensPhone: 636-946-6935

 Our lovely cemetery, which celebrated 50 years in 2011, contains lakeside gardens, areas with religious themes, special scattering gardens for returning cremated remains to nature, columbarium niches, urn gardens, mausoleums, the Garden of Little Angels for infants, and the Veterans Field of Honor, a special reserved area to provide honorably discharged veterans free cemetery space.

-Newly opened August 1, 2012 is our new Garden of the Pines in the Northeast section of the cemetery.
+Garden of the Pines in the Northeast section of the cemetery opened August 1, 2012.

 The Garden of Tranquility

-Now open on the Northern side of the lake, The Garden of Tranquility includes Unique Cremation Gardens and Private Upright Estates.
+On the Northern side of the lake, The Garden of Tranquility includes Unique Cremation Gardens and Private Upright Estates.
 Enjoy our walking path and floral gardens in this serene setting that honors loved ones with one of our many types of monuments, benches, and cremation options.
 Our Tranquility Mausoleum located in the Garden of Tranquility is now open.

 Free Spaces for Veterans